Robust Wasserstein barycenter: Introduction

 The Wasserstein barycenter is defined as the distribution that minimizes the sum of Wasserstein distances to a given set of distributions, and it offers an approach to averaging multiple distributions, generalizing the concept of central tendency to the space of probability measures.

 \citet{2017Existence} establishes the existence and consistency of the $p$-Wasserstein barycenter, thereby providing a rigorous theoretical foundation for its application.
 Meanwhile, \citet{2013Fast} demonstrate the computational efficiency and practical utility of the Wasserstein barycenter, yielding remarkable applications such as image recognition and clustering.
-Despite its wide applications in statistics, economics, and machine learning, the Wasserstein barycenter exhibits some fundamental issues: it requires finite first or second moments of the distributions; it is sensitive to outliers and contaminations.
+Despite its wide applications in statistics, economics, and machine learning, the Wasserstein barycenter exhibits some fundamental issues: it is sensitive to outliers and contaminations.
 In conventional dataset-related problems, robustness is typically achieved by removing extreme values; however, the Wasserstein barycenter, which is defined as the center of mass with respect to a collection of probability measures, complicates the identification of outliers.